esmesh/east-house-intro-programming/topics/Shapes.md

 #### Practice
 Using your graph paper, try to figure out what the following program will draw.
-- If you assume that each square in the grid is 10 pixels wide and 10 pixels high, everything drawn will be on one of the grid lines.
+- Assume that each square in the grid is 10 pixels wide and 10 pixels high.
 - Start by drawing the outline of the canvas and figuring out the cooridinates of each corner (i.e. the top left is x=0, y=0).
-- Remember that a point's parameters are in the order: X ,  Y
-- Remember that a line's parameters are in the order: Start X, Start Y, End X, End Y

 ```
 function setup() {